neu-rah/ArduinoMenu/README.md

 ### Embedded systems

-This classical approach to library development is not sufficient for embedded systems, modularity by includes is not enough as a means of optimization.
+The AM4 approach to library development is not sufficient for embedded systems, modularity by includes is not enough as a means of optimization.
 As we start adding features soon the menu becomes tight on small devices.
 So we need to seek modularity even further.

 After some research and experimentation here are some considerations about various aspects of menu systems with focus on embedding.

+This can also be achieved with C style defines and code exclusion, both approaches are hard.
+Hopefully this one can be more succinct.

 ### Is it possible?